 - Customer service training for channel partners & franchisee increases customer satisfaction.

 - Training your customers helps them make better buying decisions and increases their satisfaction.
 It can also reduce customer support costs, and, as a bonus, contribute to creating a robust customer community that will feed you new ideas.

 - Suppliers who manage better will help you lower costs and improve quality.

-Even stronger than all of those benefits is how learning serves as a vehicle for communicating a shared vision, values, and collaboration.
+Even stronger than all of those benefits is how enterprise learning serves as a vehicle for communicating a shared vision, values, and collaboration.

 Every business is part of an interconnected ecosystem of subsidiaries, suppliers, channel partners, franchisees, dealers, contractors, customers, and prospects.
 From your local dog walker to Walmart, every business depends on other entities it does not control.